Florida Lawyer Aiding People Hurt in Car Crashes in the Pursuit of Damages

 Essentially, there are four primary causes of car accidents: poor weather, dangerous roads, defective vehicles, and unsafe driving.
 Inclement weather, such as fog, rain, or strong winds, can make it difficult for drivers to see or maintain control of their vehicles, which can lead to a crash.
 If a road is designed in a manner that results in reduced visibility at an intersection, merge point, turn, or curve, or lacks adequate traffic control devices, motorists may be unable to accurately determine whether it is safe to proceed, which often results in collisions.

-In some instances, a car or one of its components will suffer from a defect that occurred during the design or manufacturing process that ultimately leads to an accident.
+In some instances, a car or one of its components will suffer from a defect that occurred during the design or manufacturing process that ultimately led to an accident.
 For example, defective brakes may fail to operate, making a crash unavoidable.
 The majority of collisions, though, involve some degree of reckless driving, such as speeding, texting while driving, failing to obey traffic devices, and turning without adequate clearance.

 Pursuing Claims Following Car Accidents